lc-soft/LCUI/README.md

 ## Roadmap

-Here are the upcoming items:
+Below are the items for potential future development:

-- LCUI
+- **LCUI**
   - Improve API design.
-  - Enhance the CSS engine to support `inherit`, `!important`, and escape characters.
+  - Enhance the CSS engine to support `inherit` and `!important`.
-  - Add [SDL](https://www.libsdl.org/) backend to replace the lib/ptk library.
+  - Add an [SDL](https://www.libsdl.org/) backend to replace the lib/ptk library.
-  - Adapt to other open-source graphics libraries for better rendering performance.
+  - Adapt other open-source graphics libraries to achieve better rendering performance.
+  - Optimize memory usage.
+  - Improve performance.

-- Command-line Tools
+- **Command-Line Tools**
   - `lcui build --watch`: Continuously monitor file changes and automatically rebuild.
-  - `lcui dev-server`: Similar to webpack-dev-server, builds the LCUI application as a website for developers to preview interfaces in the browser.
+  - `lcui dev-server`: Similar to webpack-dev-server, build LCUI applications as websites to allow developers to preview interfaces in the browser.
-  - Add build cache to rebuild only files that have changed.
+  - Add build caching to rebuild only the modified files.

+- **React Component Library**
-- React Component Library: Referencing some web frontend component libraries (e.g., [radix](https://www.radix-ui.com/), [shadcn/ui](https://ui.shadcn.com/)), develop a TypeScript + React component library suitable for LCUI applications, reusing components from the [LC Design](https://github.com/lcui-dev/lc-design) component library.
+  Develop a component library for LCUI applications using TypeScript + React, inspired by some web frontend component libraries (e.g., [radix](https://www.radix-ui.com/), [shadcn/ui](https://ui.shadcn.com/)), and reuse components from the [LC Design](https://github.com/lcui-dev/lc-design) library.

-- Documentation
+- **Documentation**
   - Tutorials
   - Request for Comments (RFC)

 ## Contribution